lostpebble/pullstate/docs/anatomy-of-an-async-action.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-Can you think what the problem might be?
+So what exactly is the problem?
+At first glance it might not be very clear.

-Because our actions are cached, when we return to a previously run action (with the same "fingerprint" of arguments) the action will not be run again.
+**The problem:** Because our actions are cached, when we return to a previously run action (with the same "fingerprint" of arguments) the action will not be run again, and our store will not be updated.

 This brings us to our next section, Async Hooks - and specifically for this scenario, we would make use of the `postActionHook()`.